 When Should I Disinfect My Well?

 There are several circumstances that should cause you to consider having your well disinfected.
 The first, perhaps the most critical instance is if you have had your water tested and the results were unsatisfactory.
-Bacteria, such as coliform, cryptosporidium, e. coli, and fecal type bacterias can live in your untreated water source and can cause serious health issues.
+Bacteria, such as coliform, cryptosporidium, e. coli, and fecal type bacteria can live in your untreated water source and can cause serious health issues.

 Also, you should disinfect your well if you have had major flooding in your area, plumbing repairs or installations, and well or casing repairs.
-If you begin to notice unusual tastes or smells from your water, it’s probably time for a well disinfection.
+If you begin to notice unusual tastes or smells in your water, it’s probably time for a well disinfection.
 These are all reactionary measures, but the best policy is prevention.
 An annual well inspection from C&J offers bacteria sampling and testing, so you can have the best information regarding your water quality.

 How Can I Disinfect My Own Well?